ArnaudHemmerle/data-analysis-on-sirius/_sources/chapters/gixs/insight/about.md

-# Analyzing GIWAXS and GISAXS with INSIGHT
+# Analyzing GIXS with INSIGHT

 ## What is INSIGHT?